grahamking/kip/README.md

  2. Prints your username in bold, and any notes your stored.
  3. Copies your password to the clipboard

-## More commands:
+## list

+`kip list "*.org"`

- - list: List contents of your password directory
+List contents of your password directory. [filepart] argument is a glob to filter the directory list.
+You can use ls too!

+## edit

+`kip edit example.com --username newuser`

- - edit: Change the username inside a password file.
-Handy!
+Change the username inside a password file.  [filepart] is the file to edit, and --username sets a new username.

+## del

+`kip del example.com`

- - del: Delete a password file
+Delete a password file. [filepart] is the file to delete.
+You can use rm too!

+## import\_from\_chrome

- - import\_from\_chrome: Import passwords that Chrome stored in Gnome Keyring.
- This requires gnomekeyring (python lib) and python2 (sadly)
+Import passwords that Chrome stored in Gnome Keyring.
+This requires gnomekeyring (python lib) and python2.
- - export\_to\_gnome\_keyring: Push your passwords into Gnome Keyring - no reason for this really.
-Requires same as import\_from\_chrome.

-## Misc

-### Dependencies
+# DEPENDENCIES

-  - gnupg: to encrypt password files
-  - xclip (linux) or pbcopy (OSX): to copy password to clipboard
-  - (and python3, but you have that already)
+gnupg to encrypt password files, xclip (linux) or pbcopy (OSX) to copy password to clipboard, and python3 but you have that already.

 On Ubuntu / Debian: `sudo apt-get install gnupg xclip`

-### Configuration
+# CONFIGURATION

 If you want to use different commands to encrypt / decrypt your files, want longer passwords, etc, you can.
 Copy `kip.conf` from the repo to `~/.kip/kip.conf`, and customise it.
 It's an INI file, using = or : as the delimiter.
 Make sure the `home` path does not end with a slash.

-### Motivation
+# NOTES

 [GnuPG](http://www.gnupg.org/) is secure, open, multi-platform, and will probably be around forever.
 Can you say the same thing about the way you store your passwords currently?